amnatp/shark-fin/USER_MANUAL.md

 - Vendor
   - Access limited to Vendor RFQs and own quotes.
   - Cannot see other vendors' quotes or internal costs.

+- Admin
+  - Global administration role.
+Can view and edit user role overrides via User Management (Admin → User Management).
+  - Admins can view cost, margin, and ROS across the app for diagnostics and support.

 Permission helper
 - A centralized helper lives in `src/permissions.js` and exports functions used across components: